runonbitcoin/walleteering/guide/04-advanced.md

 ## Custom locking scripts

 In [Chapter 3](03-owner.md), we wrote that the `owner()` method should return an address.
 This isn't strictly true.
 It's true that most wallets will choose to return a Bitcoin address, but this method supports returning any owner that is supported by Run, including public keys and `Locks`, which are custom locking scripts.
-Similarly, the `sign()` method is passed a list of parents, one for each input.
-Each jig parent will contain a `lock` that may be used to detect and sign custom locking scripts.
+Similarly, the `sign()` method is passed a list of locks, one for each input.
+Each jig input will contain a lock that may be used to detect and sign custom locking scripts.
 If your wallet would like to implement this, the best place to start is by reading the `Locks` section of the Run documentation and *Example 8: Locks* in the SDK.

 ## Increasing privacy